 Mansa Musa is widely considered the richest person in history.

 Move over, modern-day billionaires — the wealthiest person of all time lived seven centuries ago.
 Musa I of Mali was a 14th-century king (called a “mansa”) who came into power in 1312 CE.
 He greatly expanded the Mali Empire, culminating in a large swath of West Africa, from the Atlantic Ocean to Timbuktu and beyond.
 The empire had significant reserves of salt and gold (nearly half of the world’s supply of gold at the time), and it became incredibly wealthy.
 Mansa Musa also controlled some of the biggest trade centers in Africa, establishing Timbuktu as a major hub.
-Some sources speculate that Musa’s wealth was equivalent to roughly $400 billion today — by comparison, the wealthiest modern billionaires have net worths of around $200 billion.
-Though an exact figure is impossible to calculate, many historians believe Musa to be the wealthiest person in history.
+Some sources speculate that his wealth was equivalent to roughly $400 billion today — though an exact figure is impossible to calculate, many historians believe he is the wealthiest person in history.
+By comparison, most modern billionaires have net worths of around $200 billion, though sources put Elon Musk’s wealth between $300 billion and $400 billion as of 2025, so it’s possible Mansa Musa won’t hold his title for much longer.

 In 1324, the Muslim ruler decided to make a pilgrimage to Mecca.
 He traversed the Sahara Desert with tens of thousands of followers dressed in Persian silk (including soldiers, enslaved people, merchants, and the entire royal court).
 Adding to the spectacle, 100 camels carrying hundreds of pounds of gold were also in tow.
 The caravan reportedly spent three months in Cairo, Egypt, where Musa handed out gold as if it were candy.
 In fact, Musa’s trek through the Middle East caused the price of gold to plummet in Egypt due to the sheer amount of treasure he brought into the region.
 Although Musa died sometime in the 1330s, his legacy continued.
 He made Mali a well-known empire, and it was added to the Catalan Atlas (one of the most popular medieval maps) for the first time in 1375.
 On the map, a golden-crowned Musa is depicted holding a scepter and a gold nugget.